LeeroyDing/AudioBooth/PRIVACY.md

 ## Data Sharing

-AudioBS does NOT share your data with third parties, except:
+AudioBooth does NOT share your data with third parties, except:
 - **Your audiobookshelf Server:** The app communicates directly with the server URL you provide to stream and download audiobooks
 - **RevenueCat:** Only if you choose to make a purchase through the tip jar feature